 1 1/4 dip-and-sweep cups (6.25 ounces/177 grams) unbleached all-purpose flour

 1/4 cup (1 ounce/28 grams) unsifted powdered sugar

 8 tablespoons (4 ounces/113 grams) cold unsalted butter, cut into 1/2-inch cubes

 About 1/4 of the Mincemeat recipe (about 1 1/8 cups)*

 * It depends on how full you fill your pies.
 I use about 1 1/2 tablespoons per pie.

 1 You can easily make the pastry by hand, but here are directions for food processor method.
 Add flour, powdered sugar and salt to work bowl of food processor; turn on for about 3 or 4 seconds to combine.
 Add chunks of butter; pulse to a crumb texture.
-Add egg; pulse until the dough starts clumping together.
+Add egg yolk and water; pulse until the dough starts clumping together.
 This is to be a crisp, more cookie-like crust, rather than a flaky pastry; so there's not quite the concern about over-processing.
 Flatten slightly into a 4- to 6-inch round disc, wrap and refrigerate for 30 minutes.

 2 On a very lightly floured sheet of baking parchment, roll out all the dough, for both tops and bottoms, about 1/8 inch/3mm thick.
 Cut 3-inch/8cm rounds for bottoms.
 OR Before rolling out the pastry (for just the tops), use a #60 (1 tablespoon) scoop and place a scoop of dough in each of the 12 cups of the mince pie tin.
 With your thumbs, press the pastry in each cup.
 Roll out remaining pastry on a lightly floured sheet of parchment, and cut out either stars or circles about 2 to 2.25 inches/5 or 6cm in diameter for the tops.